ZertiApp/contracts/contracts/SBT/SBT.md

 ## Rationale
 porque el diseño

+We implement the double sig function to prevent the spam or unwanted tokens.
+We thought the user has to claimed the token they want or reject it in the other case.

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

 ## Backwards Compatibility
-This proposal is fully backward compatible with EIP-1155.
+This proposal is fully backward compatible with ERC1155.

 ## Test Cases
 test.js